What is the difference between Comparable and Comparator Interface?

 }

-class ComparableExample {
+public class ComparableExample {

 public static void main(String[] args) {